What Are My Label Printing Options?

 Digital Label Printing

 Now we get into Wizard Labels’ sweet spot, and frankly this is very likely to be your sweet spot as well.
 The most recent developments in label printing have largely focused on what is called Digital Printing.
 The digital label printers themselves look nothing like old-fashioned mechanical flexo presses you’ll see in most print shops – they are high-tech pieces of electronic wizardry (please excuse the shameless plug) that need highly-skilled specialists familiar with computers and software to run, and the process itself is very different as well.
-Check out the video of one of Wizard's amazing HP-Indigo WS6600 digital printing presses!
+Click here to see a short video of one of Wizard's amazing HP-Indigo digital printing presses in action!
 Incidentally, these presses cost over a million dollars apiece - not exactly desktop printing, is it?

 Digital label printing is actually more similar to the desktop printing method than it is to flexographic printing.
 During digital printing, a computer takes an art file created by the design software and prints it directly onto the label material in the press.
 No need to mix inks or mess around with plates – everything is done within the press itself.
 Digital printing labels also allows for artwork edits and label variations to be done with minimal effort, as opposed to having to change the flexo plates every time a change or variation needs to be made.
 This saves not only time, but money.